How to Change Your Oil

 How often should I change my oil?

-Most modern cars need an oil change every 5,000–7,500 miles with conventional oil, or 7,500–10,000 miles with full synthetic.
+Most modern cars need an oil change every 5,000 to 7,500 miles with conventional oil, or 7,500 to 10,000 miles with full synthetic.
 Check your owner's manual for the exact interval.
 Severe conditions (heavy towing, stop-and-go traffic, extreme temps) shorten the interval.

 Do I need to use the exact brand of oil the dealer uses?

-No. Any oil that matches the grade (e.g., 5W-30) and specification (e.g., API SP, dexos1 Gen 3, BMW LL-01) listed in your manual is fine.
+No. Any oil that matches the grade (e.g. 5W-30) and specification (API SP, dexos1 Gen 3, BMW LL-01, etc.) listed in your manual is fine.
 Brand matters less than spec compliance.

 Can I change oil without jacking up the car?